teisdbr/winlibrs-docs-test/librs-spec.md

 <div class="newpage"></div>

+## Type of Criminal Activity/Gang Information (12)

+Type of Criminal Activity and Gang Information are combined into a single Data Element.
+This portion is split into two sections to outline the requirements for each.
+Which aspect of the Data Element should be used is dependent on the NIBRS Code of the Offense.

 ## Type of Criminal Activity Nos.
 1, 2 and 3 (12)

-This section is split into two parts.
-The first part details the requirements when DE 12 is used as a Type of Criminal Activity descriptor, and the second when used as a Gang Activity descriptor.

-**Data Characteristics**: 1 Character Alpha
+___

+**Description:** Type of Criminal Activity is used to add context to Offenses for when they're passed on to the FBI.
+For instance, a 35A Offense could just as easily be a single person with some Marijuana on them, or a major drug bust with millions of Dollars of narcotics involved.
+Adding a value here gives the FBI that context when it comes to Offenses that can be open-ended like that.

+**Data Characteristics**: Up to 3x, 1 Character Alpha.
+If none apply, then leave this Data Element blank.
+If more than one apply, then make sure that there aren't any duplicate values being reported (EG: BBB).

 ### Requirements (Criminal Activity):
 ___